Publishing Staff and their Interests

 Dr Antonia Mackay

-Senior Lecturer and MA Journalism Subject Coordinator
+Senior Lecturer and BA Media, Journalism and Publishing Subject Coordinator

 Antonia comes to OICP from a background in both industry - in journalism, PR and magazine editorial - and academia.
 Having previously worked for fashion magazines such as Vogue and GQ, Antonia also has a PhD in English Literature (with specialism in American Literature and Culture), and brings a variety of research publications in media theory, surveillance and screen studies.
 Her work bridges all three areas of the MJP degree programme, offering new ways to engage with media, texts and the digital.